 Payment options including VISA and Mastercard debit and credit cards.
 EFT, bank deposits , C.O.D., mobicred, iPay, Payfast, Discovery, sBucks, eBucks and others.

 Takealot offers free delivery for orders over R450.
 Some of their items are drop shipped, meaning that it has to be ordered from a supplier which can mean delays in delivery.
 This is indicated in the product description.
 No worries though as Takealot holds huge amounts of items in stock in Cape Town and Johannesburg.

-The same goes for returns.
-They have a 30 days policy on most items and I have returned items on a few occasions with no quibble and they have always given me a credit with no argument.
-The great part is that, if the return is legitimate, they send a courier to pick it up and they cover the cost of that and of getting the item back to you.
+Takealot has a 30 days returns policy on most items and they send a courier to collect the item and they cover the cost of that, and of getting the item back to you.

 Takealot can be found on Facebook, Twitter, Google + and Instagram